AetherModel/swsss2023/day_06/README.md

 200.0 + f(t) with tidal structures (see board) and T(-1) = T(-2)
 (i.e., zero gradient), and a source between x = 1 and x = 7.5, that
 varies through-out a day (see the board).
+- Make contour plots that show the temperature as a function of altitude and time with nice labels and such to convince people that you have the correct solution.

 ##Assignment 6:

 - Solve a semi-realistic altitude dependent atmosphere with characteristics provided on the board.
+- Make contour plots that show the temperature as a function of altitude and time with nice labels and such to convince people that you have the correct solution.